Following a large wave of Russian pogroms in the early 1880s, Jews began

 carpenter who taught himself architectural design and archeology.
 He specialized

-in building detailed models of both the Temple and the Temple Mount
+in building detailed models of both the Temple and the Temple Mount that were

 a big hit among wealthy Jerusalemites.
 Indeed, he received 800 gold coins for